Bom Gillies: Biography

+Born in Hastings in the Hawke's Bay on 14 February 1925, Gillies was Māori, of Te Arawa, Ngāti Whakaue and Ngāti Kahungunu.
+His father, Ture Gillies (Ngāti Kahungunu) and Mother Maata Horomona (Te Arawa) moved to Ōhinemutu pā when Robert was six years old when their home in Waimārama was affected by the 1931 Hawke's Bay earthquake.
+Gillies attended St Mary's Convent in Seddon St, Rotorua Primary and Rotorua High School.

-Born in [Hawkes Bay] on 14 February 1925, Gillies is of Māori descent, affiliating to Ngāti Whakaue and Ngāti Kahungunu.
-Aged 17, he enlisted in the army, giving a date of birth.
+Gillies attempted twice to enlist in the Māori battalion, but failed.
+On his third attempt at age 17, he was successful, giving a false date of birth.
 In 1943, he left as a private in the 10th Reinforcements, 2nd New Zealand Expeditionary Force, landing in North Africa at the end of the Western Desert campaign.
 He then fought in the Italian campaign, sustaining injuries at Orsogna.
 After recovering, he continued serving with the Māori Battalion until the end of the war, including at the Battle of Monte Cassino.

+In January 1946, Gillies joined over 700 of the Māori Battalion who sailed aboard the Dominion Monarch into Wellington, returning home.

-In his later years, Gillies has represented the Māori Battalion at many local, national and international commemorations.
+In his later years, Gillies represented the Māori Battalion at many local, national and international commemorations.
 He attended the ceremonies in Italy marking the 70th and 75th anniversaries of the Battle of Monte Cassino in 2014 and 2019, and led the celebration on the 75th anniversary of the return of B Company to Rotorua in 2021.
-Gillies has been a trustee of the 28th Māori Battalion B Company History Trust since 2013, and been active in the Te Arawa Returned Services Association.
+Gillies was a trustee of the 28th Māori Battalion B Company History Trust from 2013, and was active in the Te Arawa Returned Services Association.

 Honours

+Gillies was awarded an Italy Star, Africa Star, New Zealand War Service Medal and a War Medal 1939-1945.

-In 2019, Gillies was appointed a Cavaliere (Knight) of the Order of Merit of the Italian Republic, which he said he accepted on behalf of the entire Māori Battalion.
+In 2009, Gillies was appointed a Cavaliere (Knight) of the Order of Merit of the Italian Republic, which he said he accepted on behalf of the entire Māori Battalion.